• sylvia plath - "to crawl between those black lines of print the way you crawl through a fence, and go sleep under that beautiful big green fig-tree"

 • Nietzsche’s "Thus I spoke, more and more softly; for I was afraid of my own thoughts and the thoughts behind my thoughts."

-• "Doubt thou the stars are fire; Doubt that the sun doth move; Doubt truth to be a liar; But never doubt I love" - appears in a letter from Hamlet to Ophelia.
+• "Doubt thou the stars are fire, Doubt that the sun doth move, Doubt truth to be a liar, But never doubt I love." - Shakespeare, Hamlet, Act II, Scene II.

 • "Love looks not with the eyes, but with the mind, And therefore is winged Cupid painted blind." - a midsummer night's dream, wiliam shakespeare; act i scene i